Quickstart

 Understanding How the Read Sample Works

-- Establishing a Connection: Shows how to connect to EventStoreDB using the client library.
+- Establishing a Connection: Illustrates how to connect to EventStoreDB using the client library.

 - Reading Events from a Stream: Reads events from a specific stream.